 Nancy Klein Maguire, Folger scholar, a reader and independent scholar at the Folger since 1983, has made a major gift to support what she cares about most.
 Her generous gift of appreciated stock – among the most efficient ways to leverage philanthropic support – will help secure the Folger’s priceless collection during renovation.
-It will also help refurnish the Reading Room so that when it reopens in late 2022 it will be the most comfortable, productive, and fitting workspace for the scholars and incredible Folger staff who guide them in their journeys.
+It will also help refurnish the Reading Room so that when it reopens it will be the most comfortable, productive, and fitting workspace for the scholars and incredible Folger staff who guide them in their journeys.
 She knows first-hand about how the transformative work that occurs in the Reading Room can impact a scholar’s career, as well as students, readers, and enthusiasts who encounter their work.

 A lifelong relationship

 “The Collections staff (current and former) is like family to me.”
 With Maguire’s support, her family and countless others will benefit from the Folger’s leadership in championing the Humanities for both scholarly and public engagement.